 Many people confuse recessions and bear markets.
 Although they are often related, these are two different things.

-Recessions are related to the country economy.
-On the other hand, bear markets are only related to the stock market.
+Recessions are related to the country’s economy.
+On the other hand, bear markets are only associated with the stock market.
 The definition of a bear market is when stocks fall 20% from their previous high.
 For reference, a correction in the stock market is when the stocks fall 10% for their peak.

-This is logical since, during a crisis, people are much less likely to invest.
+It is logical since, during a crisis, people are much less likely to invest.
 And when people lose their jobs, they may have to liquidate some of their investments.
-This is obviously not good for the stock market.
+It is not good for the stock market.